 Vancouver encourages alternative clean transportation modes

-TransLink has added electric and hybrid buses to its bus fleet; and plans further electrification of Vancouver's fleet of buses.
+TransLink has added electric and hybrid buses to its bus fleet, and plans further electrification of Vancouver's fleet of buses.
 TransLink has a goal of reducing its GHG emissions from its entire mass transit fleet by 80% by 2050, with a more immediate goal of 45% GHG reduction by 2030.

-Adding to the city's clean transportation push, Vancouver requires that all new single family residences built in the city have electric car plug-ins.
-This legislative mandate is in addition to other EV charging policy mandates in Vancouver; such as mandating (less stringent) EV charge station requirements for multi-family and commercial buildings; focusing on EV charging technologies in order to encourage zero emission vehicles.
+Adding to the city's clean transportation push, Vancouver requires that all new single-family residences built in the city have electric car plug-ins.
+This legislative mandate is in addition to other EV charging policy mandates in Vancouver; such as mandating (less stringent) EV charge station requirements for multi-family and commercial buildings - focusing on EV charging technologies in order to encourage zero-emission vehicles.

 Alternative forms of sustainable transit are ubiquitous in Vancouver; including a few novel forms of sustainable mass transit, and accommodations/ incentives for the population to engage in cycling, and just plain walking.
 Pedestrians are a priority in Vancouver, as walking is enhanced by citywide programs that maintain the city's natural beauty.

-The goal in Vancouver is to have the majority of trips within the city be public transit, walking, and cycling by 2040.
+The goal in Vancouver is to have the majority of trips within the city by public transit, walking, and cycling by 2040.
 To do this, the city will continue to make investments in various public transit modes available citywide; as well as creating large, protected bike lanes, better side-street lighting, and improved crosswalks.

 In the late 1960s, residents first rejected a plan that would separate the city from the iconic waterfront with a freeway, and no such freeway plan has passed in Vancouver since then.
 This transit dilemma in Vancouver led to the development of the SkyTrain (one of the world’s longest fully automated metropolitan train systems), the West Coast Express, SeaBus, and the development of city trolleybuses and streetcars.

 In addition to the SkyTrain & West Coast Express, Vancouver offers the SeaBus.
-There are 3 double-decker ferries in the SeaBus fleet, each holding up to 400 passengers.
-Each ferry does 2-4 trips an hour, and runs over 100 hours per week.
+There are 4 double-decker ferries in the SeaBus fleet, each holding up to 400 passengers.
+Each ferry does 2-4 trips an hour and runs over 100 hours per week.
 The trips run under 15 minutes most of the time, and connect Waterfront Station (SkyTrain terminals) and downtown Vancouver with North Vancouver's markets and Transit Exchange.